storacha/w3up/readme.md

 ### How should I write my commits?

-Release Please assume you are using [Conventional Commit messages](https://www.conventionalcommits.org/).
+Release Please assumes you are using [Conventional Commit messages](https://www.conventionalcommits.org/).

 The most important prefixes you should have in mind are: